arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - Learners see a Google Drive file, such as a document, spreadsheet, or image, embedded in your course.
      - Provisional support
-   * - :ref:`Google Instant Hangout`
-     - Learners participate in instant hangouts directly in your course.
-With instant hangouts, learners can interact through live video and voice, share screens and watch videos together, and collaborate on documents.
-     - Provisional support
    * - :ref:`IFrame`
      - With the iframe tool, you can integrate ungraded exercises and tools from any Internet site into an HTML component in your course.